In 2024, research says, 70.19% of shoppers will abandon their carts.

 10. Subtle recommendations (not more than one)

-However, like many online stores, you might recommend on product pages as well.
+However, like many online stores, you might also recommend on product pages.

 Here's how you can add product recommendations on the checkout page without being too pushy: